-Even so, the study concludes that 44 trillion cubic feet of natural gas will be recovered from the Barnett -- more than three times what has been produced so far and about two years' worth of U.S. consumption at current rates.
+Even so, the study concludes that 44 trillion cubic feet of natural gas will be recovered from the Barnett--more than three times what has been produced so far and about two year's worth of U.S. consumption at current rates.

 The university also is examining shale formations in Pennsylvania, Louisiana and Arkansas, work that has led investigators to conclude that U.S. natural gas production won't plateau until 2040.
-Reports on these formations are expected to be released next year.
+Reports on these are expected to be released next year.

-One reason there has been a dispute over projections of shale-gas production is that much of the research, even inside universities, has been funded by groups with either pro- or anti- energy-development agendas.
-Many of the latter have strong views about the environmental impact of fracking on the air and groundwater.
+One reason there has been a dispute over shale production is that much of the research, even inside universities, has been funded by groups with either pro- or anti- energy-development agendas, with many of the latter having strong views about the environmental impact of fracking on the air and groundwater.